A. Professionalism and Commitment

 B. Character and Integrity

 Medical schools are looking for students of high character and integrity as well as academic ability.
 The Health Sciences Advisory Committee is responsible for recommending students to medical school.
-Each year the Dean's Office reviews the list of candidates for medical school and reports to the Health Sciences Advisory Committee any cases of disciplinary action taken against the student by the College.
+Each year the Dean's Office reviews the list of candidates for medical school and reports to the Health Sciences Advisory Committee any cases of disciplinary action taken against the student by the College, extending up to matriculation in medical school, even after gaining acceptance.

 If the student has not been disciplined by the College, the following statement is attached to the end of the Committee letter of recommendation: "There are no disciplinary actions noted on _________'s record."